13 makeup, hair and nail products you can get now from Amazon's Holiday Beauty Haul | CNN Underscored

 Oribe The Collector’s Set ($168, originally $280; amazon.com)

-Many travel-sized cult favorite products from Oribe are included in this set, including items for cleansing, conditioning, styling and more.
+Many travel-size cult-favorite products from Oribe are included in this set, including items for cleansing, conditioning, styling and more.
 You’ll also find the incredibly popular Cote d’Azur Replenishing Body Wash and Restorative Body Creme in this kit.
 Gift it to someone lucky in your life come the holiday season, or keep it for yourself.

 Buxom Full Force Plumping Lipstick ($14, originally $20; amazon.com)